psrenergy/ncp-release-notes/docs/home.md

 * Included the representation of hydro operative average constraints (turbined / spilled / total outflow / storage / forebay / tailwater level).
 * Included the forebay elevation x spillway rating curve outflow table with hourly changing factors.
 * Included the definition of hill curve chart for hydro units.
-* Included the ability to assign different amounts (upward / downward) of secondary reserve in batteries.
+* Included the ability to assign different amounts / prices (upward / downward) of secondary reserve in batteries.
 * Included the ability to lead with negative market / bus energy prices for revenue maximization criteria.
 * Included the ability to bid different amounts / prices (upward / downward) of secondary reserve for a group of plants.
 * Included the infiltration x storage table